 The reality is that Bay Area landscapes have plenty of areas that only get limited or no direct sunshine.
-If that sounds like your challenge, it doesn’t mean that a shady garden has to be dreary or uninspiring.
+So if that sounds like your challenge, it doesn’t mean that a shady garden has to be dreary or uninspiring.

-Shade tolerant plants can be an attractive addition to many Bay Area landscapes.
-You just have to know about the wide variety of plant options that can make a sun starved garden both attractive and beautiful.
+Shade plants can be an attractive addition to many Bay Area landscapes.
+You just have to know about the wide variety of plant options that can make a sun-starved garden both attractive and beautiful.

-An important role for areas out of the sun.
+An important role for shade plants in areas out of the sun

 - What are the water sources? | Automated, spray, drip, hose, bucket, marsh, etc.